datajaguar/jaguarqa/README.md

 work_version#: test result archives

 ```

-##### Motivation:
-The framework is structured to run anywhere on the one of the servers that has jaguar server installed.
-Automated test cases will check the results (successful or failure) at the end of the test under the work directory.

-Jaguar database automation enables automated test cases with minimum manual operation.

 Here are a few requirement and dependencies:
 #### 1) Succesful Installation
 Make sure to have a successful installation either on a single server or cluster, and all server started/stopped without errors